vacp2p/rfc/content/docs/rfcs/63/README.md

 name: Status Keycard Usage
 status: raw
 category: Standards Track
-editor: Aaryamann Challani <aaryamann@status.im>
+editor: Jimmy Debe <jimmy@status.im>
 contributors:
-  - "?"
+  - Aaryamann Challani <aaryamann@status.im>
 ---

+# Abstract

+This specification describes how an application can use the Status Keycard to create, store, and transact with different accounts.

 # Terminology

 - **Account**: A valid [BIP-32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) compliant key.
 - **Multiaccount**: An account from which multiple Accounts can be derived.

-# Abstract
+# Background

-This specification describes how an application can use the Status Keycard to -
+Can use the Status Keycard to -

 1. Create Multiaccounts
 2. Store Multiaccounts